pod2text(1) Perl Programmers Reference Guide pod2text(1)

 DESCRIPTION

-pod2text is a front-end for Pod::Text and its subclasses.
-It uses them to generate formatted ASCII text from POD source.
+pod2text is a wrapper script around the Pod::Text and its subclasses.
+It uses them to generate formatted text from POD source.
 It can optionally use either termcap sequences or ANSI color escape sequences to format the text. input is the file to read for POD source (the POD can be embedded in code).
 If input isn't given, it defaults to "STDIN". output, if given, is the file to which to write the formatted output.
 If output isn't given, the formatted output is written to "STDOUT".
 Several POD files can be processed in the same pod2text invocation (saving module load and compile times) by providing multiple pairs of input and output files on the command line.
+By default, the output encoding is the same as the encoding of the input file, or UTF-8 if that encoding is not set (except on EBCDIC systems).
+See the -e option to explicitly set the output encoding and "Encoding" in Pod::Text for more discussion.

 OPTIONS